100 Club Punk Special

 The 100 Club Punk Special (sometimes referred to as the 100 Club Punk Festival) was a two-day event held at the 100 Club venue in Oxford Street, London, England, on 20 and 21 September 1976.
 The gig showcased eight punk rock bands, most of which were unsigned.
-The bands in attendance were each associated with the then evolving punk rock music scene of the United Kingdom.
+Most of the bands in attendance were each associated with the then evolving punk rock music scene of the United Kingdom.
 Historically, the event has become seen as marking a watershed moment for punk rock, as it began to move from the underground and emerge into the mainstream music scene.

 Promotion

 In early September 1976, concert promoter Ron Watts approached Malcolm McLaren, manager of the Sex Pistols, the leaders of the new British punk rock scene, and proposed that they headline the event.
 After that, they presented the idea to the Damned and the Clash, both of which quickly agreed to participate.
 Siouxsie Sioux directly approached Watts and requested to join the line-up as well.
 McLaren then volunteered the French band Stinky Toys and a handful of other bands from Manchester.

 The enthusiasm for this event was partly due to the very positive and extensive promotion by Melody Maker journalist Caroline Coon.